 History

-The capital city of Pakistan, Islamabad is located in the northwest of the country on Potohar Plateau.
-This area has been significant in history for being a part of the crossroads of the Rawalpindi and the North West Frontier Province.
+The capital city of Pakistan, Islamabad is located in the northwest of the country on the Potohar Plateau.
+This area has been significant in history for being a part of the crossroads of Rawalpindi and the North West Frontier Province.
 The city was built in 1960 to replace Karachi as the Pakistani capital, which it has been since 1963.
 Due to Islamabad’s proximity to Rawalpindi, they are considered sister cities.

 To the north of the city you will find the Margalla Hills.
 Hot summers, monsoon rains and cold winters with sparse snowfall in the hills almost summarize the climate of this area.
 Islamabad also has a rich wildlife ranging from wild boars to leopards.